One of the most beautiful corners it has Madrid, not too well known among those who visit the capital of Spain, is the Temple of Debod.

 Since then, the temple has been used as a venue for theater and film performances, although over the years it suffered great deterioration.
 In 2008 it was declared "A Cultural".

-When you get to Temple of Debod You can visit its different rooms for free, specifically, Augustus Lobby, Chapel of Adijalamani, Naos lobby and Audiovisual Room.
+When you get to Temple of Debod You can visit its different rooms, specifically, Augustus Lobby, Chapel of Adijalamani, Naos lobby and Audiovisual Room.

 Among the objects on display, the models that show the original location of the Temple of Debod adjacent to Nile river, in the zone of Abu Simbel.

-The Visiting hours of the Temple of Debod They are, from April to September, from 10 a.m. to 14 p.m. and from 18 p.m. to 20 p.m., and from October to March, in the afternoons the hours are from 16 p.m. to 18 p.m.
+The Visiting hours of the Temple of Debod They are, from Tuesday to Sunday, from 10 a.m. to 19 p.m. and from 18 p.m. to 20 p.m., being closed for visits on Mondays.

-But in addition to visit the Temple of Debod You have another reason to go to the Cuartel de la Montaña park that surrounds it.
+But in addition to visit the Temple of Debod, you have another reason to go to the Mountain Barracks Park that surrounds it.

 In the late afternoon, due to its orientation and location, it is one of the most beautiful places in Madrid to enjoy the sunset.